 Any money owed to the company appears on the balance sheet as an asset, so if it enters liquidation you become personally liable to repay the full balance outstanding.
 In the event that you can’t afford to repay, the liquidator can take legal action to recoup the debt on behalf of the company.

 In doing so your home and other assets may be put at risk as the liquidator can force you into bankruptcy.
-If you’re found to have contributed to the decline of the business by taking the loan, you might also be held personally liable for some of the business’ debts.
+If you’re found to have contributed to the decline of the business by taking the loan, you may also be held personally liable for some of the business’ debts.

 Owing money to your own company may seem straightforward when the intention is to repay within the given timescale.
 Circumstances can change, however, and you may find yourself unable to repay.